 Why?
 Both metals' prices can be highly volatile.
 They're bought and sold via precious metals brokers.

-Don't let swan-diving metal prices drive your investment strategy.
+And don't let swings in metal prices drive your investment strategy.
 "Speak to a financial adviser about setting a target price when selling," he says.

 Platinum regains its luster